drevops/vortex/.scaffold/docs/content/introduction/architecture.md

 > A workflow is a sequence of steps or tasks to accomplish a specific goal.

-DrevOps comes with as set of pre-defined workflows to standardise the development process.
+Scaffold comes with as set of pre-defined workflows to standardise the development process.

 For example, the `scripts/drevops/download-db.sh` script is used to download a